Should You Lose Your Job For Being A Jerk?

 Soon after in 2009 Gibson was outed again during a divorce with photos of physical abuse and audio recordings that may have been altered but still painted enough of a picture to see he was someone who flew off at the mouth with extreme words.
 It’s been over 10 years since Mel was punished by society.
 What is the time limit to which we let him back in?
 We have no standard.

 We could explore the importance of accused vs guilty.
 This matter is about punishment in general.
 Don’t misunderstand – accountability is great.
 I believe in it.
 If you have children you teach this concept to your children from the time they speak.
 What level of jerk does it take to cost you your job?

-    Like Mel Gibson, many have been punished by losing their livelihood.
+Like Mel Gibson, many have been punished for losing their livelihood.
 There is no jail time or being sent away to relearn proper societal behavior.
 Instead, we jettison that person to oblivion.
-We turn our back on them like sweeping dirt under a rug.
+We turn our backs on them like sweeping dirt under a rug.

 The same could be said for those that smoke marijuana.
 The list of things we reject then accept as society goes on.
 In 2009 Christian Bale blew up on the set of Terminator in an ugly rant.
 Even he called it inexcusable.
 Had that happened now would he run out of Hollywood?

 Beyond the timing of when a social justice infraction takes place is the question of do, we have the right to take away someone’s livelihood as punishment?
 Social Justice has not standard.
 What costs us our job can be indiscriminate.